 Barton’s employment prospects brightened with the election of Abraham Lincoln to the U.S. presidency in November 1860.
 During the lame-duck period between Lincoln’s victory and his March inauguration, Barton’s allies in Washington successfully secured employment for her as a temporary copyist at the patent office, paying her eight cents for each one hundred words copied.
 Although the new opportunity was less profitable than her previous position with the patent office, Barton made the most of the situation.
 Characteristically, she tackled her assignments with a fervor that ensured she would earn as much as possible.

-Civil War Activities — The Angel of the Battlefield
+Clara Barton During the Civil War — The Angel of the Battlefield

 On April 12, 1861, Southern forces bombarded the U.S. Army garrison occupying Fort Sumter in Charleston Harbor.
 The American Civil War had begun.
 Three days later, President Lincoln countered by requesting all state governors to muster recruits for the formation of a volunteer army to suppress the rebellion.
-Among the first units to answer the call was the 6th Massachusetts Regiment.
+The 6th Massachusetts Regiment quickly responded.
 Organized on January 21, 1861, the unit had been drilling in anticipation of war.
 Many of its members included Clara Barton’s former students or men that she otherwise knew.

 On April 19, the men of the 6th Massachusetts were passing through Baltimore by train on their way to report for duty in Washington, D.C.
 As they disembarked to switch trains, an angry crowd of Southern sympathizers began pelting them with rocks.
-As the confrontation escalated, gunshots were exchanged, producing casualties on both sides.
-By the time the men of the 6th Massachusetts escaped Baltimore, four of their regiment were dead and many others were injured.
-In addition, much of their luggage had been seized leaving many of the recruits with nothing but the proverbial shirts on their backs.
+As the confrontation escalated, gunfire erupted, producing casualties on both sides.
+By the time the men of the 6th Massachusetts escaped Baltimore, four were dead and many others suffered injuries.
+In addition, marauders had plundered much of their luggage, leaving many of the recruits with nothing but the proverbial shirts on their backs.

 Word of the encounter traveled quickly.
-When the Bay State regiment reached Washington, Clara Barton and her sister, Sally Vassal, were among those to greet them at the train station.
+When the Bay State regiment reached Washington, Clara Barton and her sister, Sally Vassal, joined supporters who greeted them at the train station.
 The sisters took as many of the wounded as possible to their homes for medical care.
-For the others they began collecting clothes, blankets, rations, and other supplies that the War Department was unprepared to provide.
+For the others, they began collecting clothes, blankets, rations, and other supplies that the War Department was unprepared to provide.

 During the coming months, the mushrooming size of the volunteer army overwhelmed Washington.
-Accordingly, Barton’s spontaneous act of kindness for the men of her home state transformed into a larger designed campaign to provide relief for soldiers in general.
-As her efforts expanded, Barton began to actively solicit support from across the nation, and supplies flooded into the nation’s capital.
+Barton’s spontaneous act of kindness for the men of her home state grew into a larger designed campaign to provide relief for any soldiers in need.
+As her efforts expanded, Barton actively solicited support from across the nation, and supplies flooded into the nation’s capital.

-During the next four months, Barton delivered supplies and nursed wounded soldiers at numerous major conflicts including the Second Battle of Bull Run (August 28–30, 1862), the
+During the next four months, Barton delivered supplies and nursed wounded soldiers at many major conflicts including:

-In April 1863, Barton arrived at Hilton Head Island, South Carolina, where she rendered aid to soldiers throughout the Operations against Defenses of Charleston.
+In April 1863, Barton arrived at Hilton Head Island, South Carolina, where she helped soldiers throughout the Operations against Defenses of Charleston.
 In August, she helped to establish field hospitals and distributed supplies following the Battle of Fort Wagner and the subsequent Federal assaults that drove Confederate troops off of Morris Island in September.

 Missing Soldiers Office

 During the war, Barton received many letters of inquiry from friends and family members concerning the whereabouts of missing soldiers.
-As the fighting wound down, Barton began devoting her energy toward discovering the fate of those men.
-With the assistance of Senator Henry Wilson of Massachusetts, Barton received President Lincoln’s blessing to found the Office of Correspondence with Friends of the Missing Men of the United States Army (commonly known as Missing Soldiers Office) on March 11, 1865.
-Initially using her own financial resources, Barton established an office in Annapolis, Maryland, and undertook the monumental task of trying to locate the remains of soldiers who had not been heard from, sometimes for years.
-Eventually, she moved the office to Washington where she could work more closely with the War Department.
+As the fighting wound down, Barton began devoting her energy to discovering the fate of those men.
+With the help of Senator Henry Wilson of Massachusetts, Barton received President Lincoln’s blessing to found the Office of Correspondence with Friends of the Missing Men of the United States Army — commonly known as the Missing Soldiers Office — on March 11, 1865.
+Initially using her own financial resources, Barton established an office in Annapolis, Maryland, and undertook the monumental task of trying to locate the remains of soldiers who had been missing, sometimes for years.
+Eventually, she moved the office to Washington, where she could work more closely with the War Department.

 Barton’s work with the Missing Soldiers Office gradually exhausted her personal funds.
 In March 1866, Congress appropriated $15,000 to reimburse Barton so that the work could continue.
-By the time the office closed in 1869, Barton and her staff had answered more than 63,000 letters from friends and family members, and they determined the fate of more than 22,000 soldiers.
+By the time the office closed in 1869, Barton and her staff had answered over 63,000 letters from friends and family members, and they determined the fate of over 22,000 soldiers.

 Lecturer and Civil Rights Supporter

 Still strained by mental fatigue, Barton returned to the United States in October 1873 and began campaigning for the creation of an American chapter of the International Organization of the Red Cross.
 Barton’s condition worsened the next spring when her sister, Sally Vassell, died.
-By 1876, Barton’s health had deteriorated to the extent that she entered Dr. Jackson’s Sanitarium in Dansville, New York.
-Gradually, Barton’s health returned and she bought a private home in Dansville, choosing to remain close to her doctors.
+By 1876, Barton’s health had deteriorated so much that she entered Dr. Jackson’s Sanitarium in Dansville, New York.
+Gradually, Barton’s health returned, and she bought a private home in Dansville, choosing to remain close to her doctors.

 Barton spent the next few years lecturing and writing pamphlets to solicit support for the creation of an American chapter of the International Red Cross.
-In addition, she began lobbying Congress and President Rutherford B. Hayes for U.S. adoption of the Geneva Conventions of 1864 (the treaty that endorsed the “International Committee for Relief to the Wounded”, which became the International Committee of the Red Cross).
+In addition, she began lobbying Congress and President Rutherford B. Hayes to adopt the Geneva Conventions of 1864 (the treaty that endorsed the “International Committee for Relief to the Wounded”, which became the International Committee of the Red Cross).
 Hayes, who viewed the Geneva Conventions as an entangling alliance, rebuffed Barton’s entreaties.

-Hayes successor, President James A. Garfield was more receptive.
-In 1881, his administration recommended American adoption of the Geneva Conventions.
+Haye’s successor, President James A. Garfield, was more receptive.
+In 1881, his administration recommended the American adoption of the Geneva Conventions.
 Tragically, Charles Guiteau shot Garfield on July 2, 1881.
 The president died on September 19, before the Senate ratified the treaty.

 Vice-president Chester A. Arthur, who succeeded Garfield, was also receptive to Barton’s campaign.
 On May 21, 1881, Barton convened a meeting of supporters at her residence.
 With Arthur’s blessing, the group adopted a constitution for the formation of the American Association of the Red Cross.
 On June 9, the organization elected Barton as its first president.
 The American Red Cross secured solid traction the following year when Arthur announced on March 1, 1882, that the U.S. would adhere to the Geneva Conventions.
 The Senate ratified his declaration on March 16.

-In addition to domestic relief efforts, during Barton’s tenure the American Red Cross provided financial assistance for victims of the Balkan War in 1885 and provided food for famine sufferers in Russia in 1892 and in the Ottoman Empire in 1896.
+Besides domestic relief efforts, during Barton’s tenure, the American Red Cross provided financial aid for victims of the Balkan War in 1885 and provided food for famine sufferers in Russia in 1892 and in the Ottoman Empire in 1896.

 In 1886, Barton returned to live in Washington.
-Five years later she had a building constructed in nearby Glen Echo, Maryland, that served primarily as a warehouse for Red Cross supplies.
-In February 1897, the building became the national headquarters of the American Red Cross as well as Barton’s personal residence.
-The property served as Barton’s home for the remainder of her life.
+Five years later, she had a building constructed nearby in Glen Echo, Maryland, which served primarily as a warehouse for Red Cross supplies.
+In February 1897, the building became the national headquarters of the American Red Cross and Barton’s personal residence.
+The property served as Barton’s home for the rest of her life.
 In 1975, the National Park Service dedicated it as the Clara Barton Historic Site.

-During later stages of Barton’s life, she authored several books including The Red Cross in Peace and War (1899), A Story of the Red Cross (1904), and The Story of My Childhood (1907).
+During the later stages of her life, she authored several books including The Red Cross in Peace and War (1899), A Story of the Red Cross (1904), and The Story of My Childhood (1907).

 Following her departure from the Red Cross, Barton remained active in charity work.
 In 1905, she established the National First Aid Association of America.
-Her new organization focused on basic first aid instruction and emergency preparedness.
-Barton served as honorary president of the association for the remainder of her life.
+Her new organization focused on basic first-aid instruction and emergency preparedness.
+Barton served as the honorary president of the association for the rest of her life.